SujithKumar1707/Online_Shoppers_Intention/README.md

 # Online_Shoppers_Intention
-This model will idetify the customers who will buy/exit the online shopping platform
+This model will identify the customers who will buy/exit the online shopping platform